 - lateral temporal surface of the temporal lobe,

-- basilar surface of the occipital lobe,
+- basilar surface of the occipital lobe.

-- inferior anastomotic vein (vein of Labbe), collecting minor veins from the temporal lobe.
+It also receives the inferior anastomotic vein (vein of Labbe), collecting minor veins from the temporal lobe.